Traversing combinatorial 0/1-polytopes via optimization: Applications

 where $M$ is chosen so that $M>\max_{i\in[m]} |w_i|$.
 For applying Theorem~\ref{thm:algoPLOP-time} we only need to consider weights~$w\in\{-1,0,1\}^m$, so we can take $M=2$.
 For graphs with constantly many distinct edge weights (in our case $\{-2,-1,0,1,2\}$), the minimum spanning tree problem can be solved in time~$\cO(m)$, by a variation of Prim's algorithm that instead of a priority queue uses one list of same weight edges for each possible weight.
 Theorem~\ref{thm:algoPLOP-time} thus yields the following corollary.

 \begin{corollary} Let $H$ be an $n$-vertex graph with edge set~$[m]$.
-Then for any tiebreaking rule and any initial spanning tree~$\tT$, Algorithm~\upright{P\sss{}} computes a genlex listing of all spanning trees of~$H$ by edge exchanges starting at~$\tT$ with delay~$\cO(m \log n)$. \end{corollary}
+Then for every tiebreaking rule and every initial spanning tree~$\tT$, Algorithm~\upright{P\sss{}} computes a genlex listing of all spanning trees of~$H$ by edge exchanges starting at~$\tT$ with delay~$\cO(m \log n)$. \end{corollary}

 To generate all cost-optimal spanning trees, we apply Theorem~\ref{thm:algoPLOP-time-c} and combine it with Chazelle's~\cite{MR1866456} algorithm for computing minimum spanning trees, which runs time~$\cO(m\alpha(m,n))$, where $\alpha$ is the functional inverse of the Ackermann function.